 Section I: Objective of the CJE’s Data Availability Policy

-It is CJE policy to publish papers only if the data used in the analysis are clearly and precisely documented, and are readily available to any researcher for purposes of replication.
-Authors of accepted papers that contain any original empirical work, simulations, or experimental work must provide to the CJE, prior to publication, the data, programs, and other details of the computations sufficient to permit replication.
+It is CJE policy to publish papers only if the data and code used in the analysis are clearly and precisely documented, and are readily available to any researcher for purposes of replication.
+Authors of accepted papers that contain any original empirical work, simulations, or experimental work must provide to the CJE, prior to publication, the data, programs, data citations, and other details of the computations sufficient to permit replication.
 These are discussed below in detail.
 Any questions regarding this policy should be forwarded to the Managing Editor or the Data Editor.

 Section II: Implementation of Data and Code Availability Policy